froeder/vue-crud/README.md

 export default firebaseapp.firestore()
 ```
-Now, open the vue-crud folder in terminal and paste the command bellow to install the Firenase dependence:
+Now, open the vue-crud folder in terminal and paste the command below to install the Firebase dependencie:

 `npm install firebase --save`

-Well, now you just have to use it in your project.
+If you got here without problems, go on and have fun using it in your project.

-A live demo cant be found in
+A live demo can be found at:

 https://nuxtcrud.firebaseapp.com